 Thinking about it now, this post also applies to freelancers considering starting a business or opening a company, or those willing to become digital nomads.
 It’s all about overcoming your fears and having the courage to do something scary that you know you need.

-Now, I know this is not a decision to be taken lightheartedly.
-I share my own experiences in this blog, trying to help and inspire others, but I am not a guru and you are the only one with the right answer.
+This is not, however, a decision to be taken lightheartedly.
+I share my own experiences in this blog, trying to help and inspire others, but I am not a guru and I’m not going to tell you this is the right solution for you, or anybody else.
+You are the only one with the right answer.

 That said, let me tell you a short story.